SBCCD/slocloud/README.md

 SLO Cloud
 ========

 A Student Learning Objectives (SLO) Reporting Tool.
-[Click here](http://lawsonry.com/projects/slocloud) to access the demo.

 **This is a peer-reviewed, open-source project for public institutions of higher education, licensed under the GPLv2.**

 # About

 The SLO Cloud was conceptualized by Aeron Zentner during his time at Lassen College and engineered by Jesse Lawson when both worked at Coastline College.

-A full background and development writeup is available online at [lawsonry.com/slocloud](http://lawsonry.com/slocloud).
+A full background and development writeup of the original project is available at [lawsonry.com/slocloud](http://lawsonry.com/slocloud).

+The Research and Development department at Crafton Hills College saw SLO Cloud and liked the idea of simple SLO reporting.
+They felt that it would make it easier for their faculty to submit SLOs.
+So they, along with San Bernardino Valley College decided to implement it.
+The San Bernardino Community College District (SBCCD), went to work implementing it and this release is the result.

+SBCCD has a brief write-up and demo [here](http://sbccd.org/slocloud).

 ## About this Release

-The code in this release represents a prototype model of what an SLO Cloud could be for any school.
-In this demo, all configuration values are hard-coded in a `config.php` file, each variable semantically named so that they're easily explained.
+This release contains the changes to implement SLO Cloud for SBCCD.
+As the original SLO Cloud release was just a prototype model, this means extensive changes.

+We added the following features:

+* SLOs stored in SQL Server using Doctrine
+* Export all SLOs to a CSV or TSV file
+* Two different SLO models supported
+    * Simple - very similar to the original
+    * Rubric - uses a 4 level rubric to score each SLO statement
+* Ability to add more SLO models should the need arise
+* Per model mapping of SLOs to Program Learning Outcomes (PLO), Institution Learning Outcomes (ILO) (Core Competencies(CC) for Simple), and General Education Outcomes (GEO) (Rubric only)
+* Summary report for ILOs/CCs/GEOs
+* Ability to securely login via an LDAP account
+* Emails a copy of the SLO to the submitter when secured with LDAP
+* Responsive for tablet resolutions and above

+We made the following changes:

+* Removed the MVPReady theme that is no longer free and went back to vanilla Bootstrap

 ## Requirements

 * Intermediate PHP, JavaScript, HTML, and CSS
-* Any server with PHP enabled
+* PHP 5.6
+* SQL Server 2008 or SQLEXPRESS
+* No Web Server necessary for the demo, but is required for actual use

 # Instructions

-1. Download the zip file and unpack it into a web-accessable directory on a server with PHP enabled.
+1. Download the zip file and unpack it

-2. Navigate to the folder and enjoy!

-# Customization

-This release is avilable to customize as-is via hard-coded values, or (and this is much more recommended), you can access the `/api` folder for an example of how you could use the Slim PHP framework to setup a REST API to communicate with a MySQL backend.
-The interface methodology would look something like this:

-`SLO Cloud -> MySQL -> YOUR CUSTOM SERVER -> DataTel/CurricuNet/etc`

-Of course, this is just one of many ways that customization is possible.
+2. Follow the instructions in the `BUILD.md` file
+3. Enjoy!

+Instructions for setting up SLO Cloud on IIS are available in `SETUP.md`

 # Demonstration

-SBCCD has a brief write-up of how they customized the SLOCloud for their usage [here](http://tess.sbccd.org/Departments/District%20Computing%20Services/SLOCloud).
+SBCCD has a brief write-up and demo [here](http://sbccd.org/slocloud).

 # Contributing

 If you are a programmer, developer, or other technology professional looking to contribute to this project, please feel free to fork this repo and submit pull requests at will.
 All pull requests are reviewed at least weekly.

 ## Code Commenting Policy

 For those of you who are actively contributing to projects, please comment your code as verbose as possible and add an identifier and timestamp to your code comments.

 For example, in the comment head of the file you're working on, add something like this: